-Our natural gas practice offers a full array of legal services in connection with regulatory matters before the Federal Energy Regulatory Commission (FERC), including providing substantive advice on policy and legal questions; preparing filings; representing clients in enforcement investigations; conducting evidentiary hearings; preparing court appeals; and representing clients in settlement proceedings, technical conferences, rulemakings and informal meetings with agency staff.
-Our attorneys have strong working relationships with FERC commissioners and their staff, administrative law judges, as well as consultants and expert witnesses on topics such as rate design and economic analyses, energy project development, and market power studies.
-In addition to our representation of clients before FERC, our attorneys have extensive experience in proceedings before the Department of Energy (DOE) and the Bureau of Ocean Energy Management.
+Our Natural Gas practice offers a full array of legal services in connection with regulatory matters before the Federal Energy Regulatory Comission (FERC), including providing substantive advice on policy and legal questions; preparing filings; representing clients in enforcement investigations; conducting evidentiary hearings; preparing court appeals; and representing clients in settlement proceedings, technical conferences, rulemakings and informal meetings with agency staff.
+Our attorneys have strong working relationships with FERC commissioners and their staff, administrative law judges, and consultants and expert witnesses on topics such as rate design and economic analyses, energy project development, and market power studies.
+In addition to our representation of clients before FERC, our attorneys have experience in proceedings before the Department of Energy (DOE) and the Bureau of Ocean Energy Management.
 Our lawyers also handle district court litigation related to federal and state regulatory issues and appellate reviews of lower court decisions and agency orders.

-We regularly provide advice to clients that are seeking to develop natural gas projects that are subject to FERC jurisdiction.
-Whether for an LNG, storage or pipeline project, the firm counsels clients on the certificate, contractual, rate and tariff issues associated with such projects.
-Typically, the scope of these engagements spans the initial planning meetings with FERC staff to the ultimate operation of the jurisdictional project itself.
+We regularly provide advice to clients seeking to develop natural gas projects that are subject to FERC jurisdiction.
+Whether for a liquefied natural gas (LNG), storage or pipeline project, the firm counsels clients on the certificate, contractual, rate and tariff issues associated with such projects.
+Typically, the scope of these engagements spans the initial planning meetings with FERC staff to the ultimate operation of the jurisdictional project.